K-12 Intervention Specialist - Bachelor of Science in Education (BSE)

 Fall 1 Spring 1

-EDUC 1600: Study of the School (4)
+EDUC 1600: Study of the School (4) Fall or Spring.

 Writing Intensive; Includes 45-hour field component.

-Math 1210: Nature of Mathematics (3) or Math 1500: Introduction to Mathematical Thought (3) EDUC 2000 OR 2200: Educational Psychology (3): Includes 20-hour field placement
+Math 1210: Nature of Mathematics (3) Fall or Spring, or Math 1500: Introduction to Mathematical Thought (3) Fall or Spring EDUC 2000 OR 2200: Educational Psychology (3) Fall or Spring.
+Includes 20-hour field placement

-EDUC 1700 OR 1710: Phonics and Language Study (3) INST 2011: Equity and Literacy (3) (serves as dual requirement for EDUC 3600 and INST 2000)
+EDUC 1700 OR 1710: Phonics and Language Study (3) Fall or Spring INST 2011: Equity and Literacy (3) Spring only (serves as a requirement for INST 2000)

 EDUC 901,903 (Standardized Test Prep as needed; 1 credit each).
+Fall only

 Required skills courses (see catalog for options) (3-4)